Aditya0732/RoxilerDashboard_Frontend/README.md

 *Features*
 Transaction Table: Displays a list of transactions with pagination and search functionality.

 Month Selection: Users can select a specific month to view transactions for that period.

 Search: Users can search for transactions based on product title, description, or price.

 Statistics: Displays statistical information about the transactions, such as total revenue, total products sold, and average price.

-Bar Chart: Visualizes the total revenue and products sold per month.
+Bar Chart: Visualizes the total revenue and products sold per month.Used react-chartjs-2 package.

-Pie Chart: Visualizes the percentage contribution of each product category to the total revenue.
+Pie Chart: Visualizes the percentage contribution of each product category to the total revenue.Used react-chartjs-2 package.

 Toaster Messages: Displays success or error messages when fetching data from the API.

 Loader: Shows a loading spinner while data is being fetched from the API.

 *Technologies Used*